 With 50mm lenses, that’s not really the case.
 At the hyperfocal distance and at the same apertures, you’ll have less in focus, making it more difficult to get

-With 28mm and 35mm lenses I can set them to their hyperfocal distance and not thin about it anymore.
+With 28mm and 35mm lenses I can set them to their hyperfocal distance and not think about it much anymore.
 I can ‘set it and forget it’ and have everything in focus.
 Not so much with 50mm and longer lenses.

 My Personal Take on 50mm Lenses for Street Photography